The Telegraph (Macon, Georgia): History

-Origins: 1826-1860
+Origins: 1826–1860

-Dr. Myron Barlett (1798-1848) founded The Macon Telegraph and published its first edition on Wednesday, November 1, 1826, three years after the Georgia General Assembly chartered the city of Macon.
-In his "prospectus" on the front page of that Nov.
-1 edition, Bartlett said in part that the Telegraph would "not only disseminate useful information but advocate fearlessly "THE RIGHTS OF THE PEOPLE!"
-The newspaper ran weekly at first (Bartlett didn’t begin publishing a daily until 1831).
+Dr. Myron Bartlett founded The Macon Telegraph and published its first edition on Wednesday, November 1, 1826, three years after the Georgia General Assembly chartered the city of Macon.
+In his "prospectus" on the front page of that November 1 edition, Bartlett said in part that the Telegraph would "not only disseminate useful information but advocate fearlessly "THE RIGHTS OF THE PEOPLE!"
+The newspaper ran weekly at first (Bartlett didn't begin publishing a daily until 1831).
 All the type was set by hand and it was a full-sheet affair.
 The columns were mostly short items copied from other newspapers.

 By 1827, The Macon Telegraph was one out of 16 newspapers in Georgia, two of which ran in Macon, two in Savannah, four in Milledgeville, three in Augusta, one in Athens, one in Washington, one in Darien, and one in Mount Zion.
-The first daily Macon Telegraph, called Daily Macon Telegraph was printed Oct.
-17, 1831.
+The first daily Macon Telegraph, called Daily Macon Telegraph was printed Octember 17, 1831.
 It lasted a little more than a year before transforming into a semi-weekly that was re-named Georgia Telegraph.

-The first cartoon in The Telegraph appeared in the Sept.
-22, 1840 edition.
+The first cartoon in The Telegraph appeared in the September 22, 1840 edition.

-On Nov.
-17, 1846, the Macon Telegraph announced that "all market quotations were being received by Magnetic Telegraph."
+On November 17, 1846, the Macon Telegraph announced that "all market quotations were being received by Magnetic Telegraph."
 A century later, the newspaper carried the following comment about The Telegraph "The magnetism of this new and time-saving invention had created a great deal of excitement and people everywhere were conjecturing as to what would be the benefits and final unbelievable accomplishments of Morse's find."